Isabel de Solís: Later life

 After the defeat of Granada in 1492, Zoraya and her two sons attracted the attention of Ferdinand and Isabella.
 She is noted to have lived in Cordoba in 1494, still a Muslim under the name Zoraya.
 Reportedly, she unsuccessfully asked Ferdinand and Isabella through her secretary Hernando de Zafra that her sons be permitted to be exiled to North Africa and remain Muslims.
 Her sons converted to Catholicism and took the names Juan de Granada and Fernando de Granada.
 She herself was asked first by her sons and then by the king and queen to reconvert to Catholicism, which she eventually did, taking back her original name Isabel, and becoming known as Isabel de Granada and Queen Isabel.
 She is last mentioned living in Seville in 1510.

 Fiction

 Isabel de Solís appears as a character in the historical fiction work People of the Book by Geraldine Brooks, as does Abu l-Hasan Ali.
-She also is prominent character in the historical drama Isabel, along with Abu l-Hasan Ali.
+She also is prominent character in the historical drama series Isabel, along with Abu l-Hasan Ali.